 Composable DeFi

-Composable DeFi is a term used to describe the functionality of smart contracts that brings together the entire decentralized finance (DeFi) ecosystem.
-Since the introduction of programmable smart contracts on the Ethereum blockchain, the DeFi ecosystem has emerged as a permissionless and borderless marketplace, disrupting traditional financial structures.
-Composability allows different components within the DeFi system, including decentralized exchanges (DEXs), lending and borrowing protocols, collateralized loans, synthetic assets, leveraged trading, futures markets, and payment networks, to work together seamlessly.
-This creates a parallel financial system that is accessible globally without the need for centralized authorities.
-Composable DeFi empowers developers to utilize existing protocols and dApps without any special permissions, enabling the development of new use cases.
+Composable DeFi refers to the functionality of smart contracts that enable the integration and interoperability of various decentralized finance (DeFi) protocols and applications.
+Since the introduction of programmable smart contracts on the Ethereum blockchain, the DeFi ecosystem has grown rapidly, offering a permissionless and borderless marketplace that challenges traditional financial structures.
+Composability allows different components within the DeFi system, such as decentralized exchanges (DEXs), lending and borrowing protocols, collateralized loans, synthetic assets, leveraged trading, futures markets, and payment networks, to seamlessly interact and collaborate.
+This creates a parallel financial system that is accessible globally, without the need for centralized authorities or intermediaries.
+Composable DeFi empowers developers to utilize existing protocols and dApps without any special permissions, enabling the development of innovative use cases.

 Marius George Ciubotariu, the Project Head at Hubble Protocol, provides his perspective on composable DeFi: